hstroetgen/sc_somanet-base/examples/app_test_com-detect/doc/index.rst

 COM Board Recognition Demo
 ==========================

-This app is not yet intended for public use.
+.. warning:: This application is not intended for public use.
+Please accept our apologies for the inconvenience.